Home » Ted Bundy Seattle Locations » This Location

 Less than a mile away.

-Ted Bundy's rooming house in the University District of Seattle
+Ted Bundy's rooming house in Seattle

 Less than a mile away.